2020 Punjab alcohol poisoning: Reasons for the making and drinking of toxic alcohol

 The WHO reckons that "unrecorded" alcohol makes up more than half of all alcohol consumed in India.
 Locally brewed liquor, for example, is not recorded or taxed in some states.
 A survey by the International Alliance of Responsible Drinking in 2014 found a large number of drinkers preferring country liquor or homemade alcohol, often counterfeit and contraband.

 One reason why illegal liquor is so popular is the huge unfulfilled demand for alcohol, which drives supply underground into an unregulated industry.
 India is the second biggest consumer of alcohol in the world, nearly one in every two bottles of whiskey brought around the world is sold there.
 Because of the difference in the prices of IMFL liquor and illegal liquor, to limit consumption, many state governments impose excessive taxes on alcohol sales.
 The state controls the alcohol industry in India, where the poor cannot afford licensed trademarks in government stores, but illegal liquor made in backstreet distilleries that sells for just 10 cents a litre, affordable even for the poorest.

 Investigation

 The initial investigation revealed that the liquor contained methanol.
 A Ludhiana-based paint store owner, allegedly responsible for the toxic liquor deaths revealed that he supplied the three drums of methanol, which were used to make the illegal methanol-based alcohol.

 Response by the government

 To criminals

-According to The Indian Express, properties of those culprits will be confiscated and the Amarinder Singh government was mulling the death penalty for manufacturers and suppliers of spurious liquor.
+According to The Indian Express, the property of the culprits will be confiscated and the Amarinder Singh government proposed the death penalty for manufacturers and suppliers of spurious liquor.